 Once you’ve nailed your messaging and point of view and started creating content to reinforce it, you need to make sure people hear it.
 A disciplined, focused content distribution strategy can help you do effective, consistent marketing — even with limited resources.

 Consider the 80/20 rule: Spend 20% of your time creating content and the other 80% of your time distributing it.

 For example, you can turn an ebook into multiple blog posts.
 Then you can turn each of those blogs into multiple LinkedIn posts.
 And each of those LinkedIn posts can become Twitter threads.

 Or you can cut your one-hour webinars or 30-minute podcasts into several YouTube videos, with each spawning a few short clips for social media.

 It’s easy to hit Publish and move on to the next project.
-Build content distribution into your marketing plan so it doesn’t become an afterthought.
+Build content distribution into your strategic marketing plan so it doesn’t become an afterthought.

 How to Execute on Your Marketing Plan

 Once you’ve created a marketing plan, establish a monthly cadence of activities to bring it to life.